kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Unsafe place of work ]( dimensions/work_organization.md#unsafe-place-of-work ) | __3.24__ times less common in the industry than overall |

 ## Energy & Mining
+> The energy & mining industry is made up of companies involved in the production and sale of energy or in extraction of naturally occurring solid minerals from the earth.
+It includes also manufacturers of equipment used by energy and mining companies.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|